srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     > **Note**:  Be sure to replace the **AZ-220-HUB-_{YOUR-ID}_** IoT Hub name with the name of your Azure IoT Hub.

+1. Save a copy of the connection string value for reference later in this lab.

+1. Consider the results of the actions that you just completed.

-1. Now you have an IoT Edge Device and a Child IoT Device registered within Azure IoT Hub.
+    You now have an IoT Edge Device and a Child IoT Device registered within Azure IoT Hub.
 The **IoT Device** is configured with the **IoT Edge Device** as its parent.

     This configuration will enable the Child IoT Device to connect to and communicate with the Parent IoT Edge Device; instead of connecting directly with Azure IoT Hub.
 Configuring the IoT device topology this way enables Offline capable scenarios where the IoT Device and IoT Edge Device can keep working even when connectivity to Azure IoT Hub is broken.

 ### Exercise 4: Configure IoT Edge Device as Gateway